ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 12: Voice of Customers/README.md

 import numpy as np
 ```
 ## Step 2: Text Preprocessing
-Handling a task related to text requires a text preparation, in which a text is cleansed by removing meaningless word and then tokenized.
+Handling a text task requires a text preparation, in which a text is cleansed by removing meaningless word and then tokenized.
 ```javascript
 stopwords = list(pythainlp.corpus.thai_stopwords())
 removed_words = [' ', '  ', '\n', 'ร้าน', '(', ')' , '           ']